bztsrc/raspi3-tutorial/01_bareminimum/README.md

 --------

 Our Makefile is very simple.
 We compile start.S, as this is our only source.
 Then in linker phase we link it using the linker.ld script.
-Finaly we convert the resulting elf executable into a raw image.
+Finally we convert the resulting elf executable into a raw image.

 Linker script
 -------------